Terms and Conditions

 5.1 Of Each Party.
 Each party represents and warrants to the other party that it has the power and authority to enter into this Agreement.

 6.2 Authorized Users.
-Unless otherwise specifically provided in the Order Form, Authorized Users are defined as: employees of Client; a non-human operated device, or a process accessing the Services on behalf of the Client; third party individuals or non-human operated devices, or processes that are accessing the Services: (i) on behalf of Client; or (ii) are authorized by Client and who do not compete with Supplier (“Third-Party Users”).
-Third-Party Users may use the Services only subject to Section 7, “Confidential Information.”
-Unless otherwise expressly permitted in the Order Form or upon mutual written consent, Client shall not permit any subsidiaries, affiliated entities, or third parties to access the Services.
+Unless otherwise specifically provided in the Order Form, Authorized Users are defined as: employees of Client; a non-human operated device, or a process accessing the Software on behalf of the Client; third party individuals or non-human operated devices, or processes that are accessing the Software: (i) on behalf of Client; or (ii) are authorized by Client and who do not compete with Supplier (“Third-Party Users”).
+Third-Party Users may use the Software only subject to Section 7, “Confidential Information.”
+Unless otherwise expressly permitted in the Order Form or upon mutual written consent, Client shall not permit any subsidiaries, affiliated entities, or third parties to access the Software.